Basic Guide to Keyboard Percussion Instruments

 What's the difference between a xylophone, marimba, and vibraphone anyway?

-I have added this page to my collection of percussion-based Web material in response to questions from audience members at Omaha Symphony Trio performances as to the identity and basic construction of the keyboard percussion instruments in use onstage.
-I have paper copies of this information available at the concert site by the instruments.
+I have added this page to my collection of percussion-based Web material in response to questions from audience members at the former Omaha Symphony Trio performances as to the identity and basic construction of the keyboard percussion instruments in use onstage.
+I have had paper copies of this information available at the concert site by the instruments.

 The XYLOPHONE is most often used in the symphony orchestra and concert band.
 The bar material is usually wood, preferably Honduras rosewood.
 The instrument is played with hard rubber or plastic mallets, and has a brilliant, incisive tone.
 The resonators (if used) are relatively short in length, extending only about halfway down the frame.
 The instrument sounds one octave higher than written, so the top note on a standard instrument sounds the same as the highest note on the piano.